oxylabs/custom-parser-instructions/readme.md

   * [Product listings](#product-listings)
   * [Product page](#product-page)

 Custom Parser is a free feature of Oxylabs [<u>Scraper APIs</u>](https://oxylabs.io/products/scraper-api), which allows you to write your own parsing instructions for a chosen target when needed.
-While [<u>Adaptive Parser</u>](https://oxylabs.io/features/adaptive-parser), a feature of Scraper APIs, enables automated parsing of almost any e-commerce product page, the Custom Parser feature expands your options and flexibility throughout the entire process.
+While [<u>Adaptive Parser</u>](https://oxylabs.io/features/adaptive-parser), a feature of E-Commerce Scraper API, enables automated parsing of almost any e-commerce product page, the Custom Parser feature expands your options and flexibility throughout the entire process on any website.

 With it, you can: